kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 As the Reddit
 [/r/java](https://www.reddit.com/r/java/comments/mxzsuc/discussion_is_java_really_faster_than_go/)
-and YouTube comments suggest, <q>For most tasks Java and Go are completely fine performance wise.</q> However I did find Java quite unwieldly, with proponents mandating **warm up time for Java** (resulting in a problematic Serverless **cold start**).
+and YouTube comments suggest, <q>For most tasks Java and Go are completely fine performance wise.</q> However I did find Java quite unwieldy, with proponents mandating **warm up time for Java**, which would certainly result in a problematic Serverless **cold start**.
 In comparison Go has out of the box developer productivity and serverless friendly execution times.

 Nonetheless Java frameworks to their credit are targeting [slow startup times](https://www.slideshare.net/VadymKazulkin/adopting-java-for-the-serverless-world-at-aws-user-group-pretoria)